Freedom of information

-The Freedom of Information Act 1982 (FOI Act) gives every person the right to obtain access to documents held by AUSTRAC, subject to specific exemptions which are set out in the FOI Act.
+The Freedom of Information Act 1982 (FOI Act) gives everyone the right to access AUSTRAC documents, provided those documents are not exempt from public release under the Act.

-- provide such information concerning the documents as is reasonably necessary to enable AUSTRAC to identify the documents; this is sometimes referred to as 'the scope of the request'; and
+- provide enough information about the documents so we can identify them – this is sometimes called ‘the scope of the request’

 Freedom of Information Officer

 What you need to know

 - Once we have confirmed the application is valid, AUSTRAC has 30 days to process it.

 - If the information you are seeking relates to a third party, please provide their photographic identification and consent to release their information to you, if practicable to do so.
 If this isn’t possible, we encourage you to provide a supporting statement detailing why release of the third party’s information to you in the absence of consent would be reasonable in the circumstances.